howardisaacson/Intro-to-Astro-2021/Week9_ADS_final_project_prep/README.md

 # Agenda
-- ADS Review
+- ADS Review, Isabel
+- Figure Asthetics, Isaac
-- Discussion of Bowler paper
+- Discussion of Bowler paper, Aldo
-- Discussion of Final Reserach Project
+- Discussion of Final Reserach Project, Howard

 ### Tutorial: Using SAO/NASA ADS
 Instructor reviews how to use NASA ADS over screen share.

+### Figure Astethetics
+-

 ### Discussion of Bowler paper
 - What is a protoplanetary disk?
 What is the connection between these disks and imaged planets?